matvei-proqg/QuantumCore1.0/README.md

 # QuantumCore
 The **QuantumCore** Operating system is a simple and lightweight project inspired by linux but without the unix QuantumCore is core of future.
+You can edit code in this project and copy but use my project not fot commercical using

 # what to add